Promoting, supporting and encouraging the study of the United States since 1955

 • Student exchanges;

-• US and UK Speaker programs;
+• Speaker programs;

-• Film and arts programming;
+• Film and other arts programming;

-In particular, BAAS encourages applications which seek to strengthen the field of American Studies in the UK, creating a resilient scholarly community who will continue to be able to promote the understanding of the US in the UK in the long term.
+BAAS encourages applications which seek to strengthen the field of American Studies in the UK, creating a resilient scholarly community who will continue to be able to promote the understanding of the US in the UK in the long term.
 Therefore applications for activities that engage with our strategic objectives will be prioritised:

-• Recruit for and spread awareness of American studies as a field of study for primary and
+• to recruit for and spread awareness of American studies as a field of study for primary and secondary school students, with a focus on diversity and equity;

 Application Process and Deadlines

-PLEASE NOTE: ALL ACTIVITY MUST BE COMPLETED BY 31st DECEMBER 2022
+PLEASE NOTE: ALL ACTIVITY MUST BE COMPLETED BY 30 JUNE 2026

 Applications will be assessed by a panel with representation from BAAS, the US Embassy, and the American Studies community.
-Applicants will normally be notified of a decision within 8 weeks of the deadline.
+Applicants will normally be notified of a decision within 6 weeks of the deadline.

 Applicants are expected to review the BAAS Funding Guide when developing their budgets.